Planned Parenthood Is Suing Texas Over Its Abortion-Procedure Ban

 The law also makes performing a D&E abortion, one of the safest and most common ways to end a pregnancy in a woman’s second trimester, punishable by up to two years in prison.
 Some lawmakers feared that SB8 could implicate anyone remotely connected to the procedure, but the D&E ban specifically says that “an employee or agent acting under the direction of a physician … or a person who fills a prescription or provides equipment” can’t be prosecuted.

-Planned Parenthood and CRR’s lawsuit comes just a few months after the first anniversary of the Supreme Court’s decision in Whole Woman’s Health v.
+The lawsuit comes just a few months after the first anniversary of the Supreme Court’s decision in Whole Woman’s Health v.
 Hellerstedt, which said that Texas’s attempts to regulate abortion clinics placed an “undue burden” on women seeking abortions.

 Comments